Help students identify things in life they can and cannot control with this interactive sorting activity.

 Have you ever spent days, weeks or even months worrying that something bad may happen in the future… but the event never happens?

-Or perhaps you have spent many an hour worrying about whether a work colleague likes you… a decision that is completely out of your hands?
+Or perhaps you have spent many hours worrying about whether a work colleague likes you… a decision that is completely out of your hands?

 Worry is a pointless and wasted emotion.
 It is unproductive, and it uses precious energy for no positive reward.
 This can lead to high levels of overwhelm, anxiety and stress.

 Just as adults worry, our students worry, too.
 One way of alleviating unnecessary worry is to understand what things we can and cannot control.
-This process can keep our worries in check, therefore having a positive effect on our mental, emotional and physical wellbeing.
+This process can keep our worries in check, positively affecting our mental, emotional and physical well-being.

 How To Use This What Can I Control?
 Sorting Activity